Donald Trump’s Remarks On Syria ‘Emboldened’ Assad Regime’s Gas Attack, Says John McCain

-Donald Trump’s remarks about withdrawing U.S. troops from Syria “emboldened” Syrian President Bashar al-Assad to launch a chemical gas attack against his own people, The Daily Mail is reporting.
+Donald Trump’s remarks about withdrawing U.S. troops from Syria “emboldened” Syrian President Bashar al-Assad to launch a chemical gas attack against his own people, the Daily Mail is reporting.

 In a Sunday press release, the Arizona senator said that Trump’s plans to withdraw troops from Syria played a role in Saturday’s chemical attack in the city of Douma.